What is the SPD?

 Please note: that no extra questions should be added to the SPD form.

-If using PCS-Tender or the SPD (Scotland) Word Document, you should set out your specific requirements and minimum standards in the Contract Notice (or the PIN if that is being used as a Call for Competition).
+If using PCS-Tender or the SPD Word Document, you should set out your specific requirements in the Contract Notice.

-If using the online SPD (Scotland) module within PCS, you should include your specific requirements and minimum standards with the corresponding SPD question.
+If using the online SPD module within PCS, you should include your specific requirements within the corresponding SPD question.

 A set of standardised statements may help you to explain these requirements in a consistent format.